Advanced Element Filtering ❺

 Add the attributes below that you want for your desired behavior.

-The basic approach is to attach the filter attribute to the elements you want to conditionally display, and then add simple JavaScript logic that is evaluated.
+The basic approach is to attach the filter attribute to the elements you want to conditionally display, and then add simple JavaScript logic or a CSS selector that defined your filtered view.

 Elements will be displayed If the evaluation returns true